Should You Offer Your Employees a Better Maternity Policy?

-So if the United Kingdom’s statutory maternity pay and leave are less than stellar when viewed on a world stage, could your organisation be doing more for new mums (and dads)?
+So if the United Kingdom’s statutory maternity pay and leave are less than stellar when viewed on a world stage, could your organization be doing more for new moms (and dads)?

 Employees don’t just join companies for the pay packet.
 Obviously being remunerated for work done is an essential part of the whole employer-employee relationship, but increasingly, people want benefits and perks too.

-Offering additional plusses such as duvet days, free snacks and drinks, subsidised gym memberships, and allowing people to carry over their outstanding annual holiday allowance into the following year, will make your existing staff feel valued and encourage candidates to apply for your vacancies.
+Offering additional plusses such as duvet days, free snacks and drinks, subsidized gym memberships, and allowing people to carry over their outstanding annual vacation allowance into the following year, will make your existing staff feel valued and encourage candidates to apply for your vacancies.

-And going above and beyond when it comes to offering new parents a little more than the bare legal requirement when it comes to maternity pay and leave will go a long way towards attracting applications, increasing employee retention and inspiring loyalty in your people too.
+And going above and beyond when it comes to offering new parents a little more than the bare legal requirement when it comes to maternity leave and pay will go a long way towards attracting applications, increasing employee retention and inspiring loyalty in your people too.